Previous

 • Report | Further development

-At the end of the day, they receive a technical report with the results of the penetration test.
-This technically detailed report is usually the basis for initiating the process of hardening the infrastructure and subsequent re-testing.
+At the end of the day, they receive a technical report containing the results of the penetration test.
+This technically detailed report is usually the basis for starting the process of hardening the infrastructure and subsequent retesting.
 You will also receive a management summary to present to your senior management.
 In a joint final presentation, we discuss the results of the penetration test and take a closer look at your current strengths and weaknesses.

 Weiterentwicklung v1

-In a penetration test, the focus is clearly on finding as many vulnerabilities as possible within a scope defined with the client and exploiting them in a controlled manner.
-In a penetration test I also follow the Mitre ATT&CK framework closely, but the focus is not on being as inconspicuous and undetected as possible.
+In a penetration test, the focus is clearly on finding as many vulnerabilities as possible within the defined scope and exploiting them in a controlled manner.
+We also base our penetration tests on the Mitre ATT&CK framework, but the focus is not on being as inconspicuous and undetected as possible.

 On the one hand, there is a clearly defined scope, and on the other hand, the framework is defined by rules of engagement.
 The IT team is involved in the pentest.

-There is no need to act as quietly and unnoticed as possible.
-Structured rather static approach with dynamic elements.
+There is no need to operate as quietly and unnoticed as possible.
+A structured, more static approach with dynamic elements.

 The framework conditions are defined by means of "Rules of Engagement".

-The period is very flexible, the client can book more or less man-days as required.
-It is recommended to adapt the period to the defined scope.
+The period is very flexible; the client can book more or less man-days as required.
+It is advisable to adapt the period to the defined scope.

-Penetration testing stands and falls with the methodology used.
-Penetration testing contains many static elements that are regularly supplemented by dynamic elements.
+Penetration testing stands or falls on the methodology used.
+Penetration testing contains many static elements, which are regularly supplemented by dynamic elements.
 It is not about OPSEC, i.e. the IT department is informed and there is no need for the tester to act in silence.

-The penetration test provides you with important information about the technical level of your IT security.
+A penetration test provides you with important information about the technical level of your IT security.
 A pentest offers companies a good introduction to the topic of cyber security.
-The pentest report can be used as a basis for initiating effective hardening of your IT infrastructure.
+The pentest report can be used as the basis for initiating effective hardening of your IT infrastructure.

-Using the Red Team Approach tool, I simulate real cyber-attacks for small and medium-sized enterprises (SMEs), acting strategically, dynamically and as quietly as possible.
-Based on current Advanced Persistent Threats (ATPs) and the Mitre Attack Framework, I put your organisation to the test.
+Red Teaming simulates real-world cyber-attacks by being strategic, dynamic and as meticulous as possible.
+Based on current Advanced Persistent Threats (ATPs) and the Mitre Attack Framework, we put your organisation to the test.

-Basically, there are no rules and no scope.
-The primary objective is for the Red Team to achieve the defined goal.
-For a scenario that is as realistic as possible, only the most necessary people (White Team) should be involved.
+Possible attack scenarios are developed based on threat intelligence.
+The primary goal of the red team is to achieve the defined objective.
+To make the scenario as realistic as possible, only the most essential people (white team) should be involved.

-I simulate a real cyber attack and act strategically and as inconspicuously as possible.
-Detections by technical components such as EDR and SIEM as well as by human components such as the Blue Team (SOC) should be avoided as far as possible.
+We simulate a real cyber attack and act strategically and as inconspicuously as possible.
+Detection by technical components such as EDR and SIEM and human components such as the Blue Team (SOC) should be avoided as much as possible.

-In principle, there are no rules, but it still makes sense to use "rules of engagement" to define what I can and cannot do as an attacker.
+In principle, there are no rules, but it still makes sense to use "rules of engagement" to define what we as benign attackers may and may not do.

-The Red Team Approach can take several weeks, or a Red Team Engagement up to several months.
-The high strategic share requires a lot of time, about 50% for the initial access.
+Red teaming takes several weeks to months.
+The highly strategic part requires a lot of time and preparation, about 50% for the initial access.

-Red Teaming or the Red Team Approach lives from many dynamic elements, yet there is also a structured procedure here.
-For the simulation of real, advanced cyber attacks, every step is well considered and carried out as silently as possible (OPSEC).
+There are many dynamic elements to red teaming, but there is also a structured approach.
+To simulate real cyber attacks, every step is carefully considered and carried out as quietly as possible (OPSEC).
 Your technical IT security and your defenders are put to the test.

-At the end of the day, the attack simulation gives companies an undistorted picture of how they react to a real cyber attack or how well they are prepared.
-On the one hand, you gain important insights into the technical level of your IT security and, on the other, into the reaction times and visibility of your internal defenders.
+At the end of the day, the attack simulation gives organisations an unbiased picture of how they would react to a real cyber attack and how well prepared they are.
+You will gain important insights into the technical level of your IT security, as well as the response times and visibility of your internal defences.

-The Red Team approach and the classic penetration test have some similarities, but there are significant differences between the two.
+A Red Team Assessment and a classic penetration test have some similarities, but there are significant differences between the two procedures.

 Overview